5 Ways to Flip a Bad Day Into a Good One

 4. Hit pause and take a moment.

 The urge to backslide into less healthy habits could hit pretty fast, and the impulse may seem like a good idea at the time (“I just need a break”).
 However, giving in to those urges may become a regular thing, says Young, who became a certified health coach in 2015.
 She suggests that the low times are the best ones to consciously hit a pause button in your day and take some time to review your wellness plan, either in your head or on paper.
 It can require just a few minutes but could remind you why it’s so important.
-“It’s smart to take the time to make sure a diet or workout plan works well for you,” she says.
+“It’s smart to take the time to make sure an eating or workout plan works well for you,” she says.
 “Believe me, doing this can help get you through the dark days.”

 5. Seize the next day.